thosgood/this-weeks-finds/markdown/101-151/week127.md

 (det Δ)^-1/2^

 But wait!
-The Laplacian here is a linear operator on the vector space of R^n^-valued functions on the torus.
+The Laplacian here is a linear operator on the vector space of R^n-valued functions on the torus.
 This is an infinite-dimensional vector space, so we can't blithely talk about determinants the way we can in finite dimensions.
 In finite dimensions, the determinant of a self-adjoint matrix is the product of its eigenvalues.
 But the Laplacian